 Aside from that, the economy changed as they were growing up.
 Their parents and neighbors likely were laid off at some point, and the Great Recession dealt a severe blow to many households.

-There are indications that the aforementioned reasons only delayed moving out.
-Other recent surveys show three-quarters still believe home ownership is an important long-term goal.
-Over the next five years, 8.2 million new households will form, and 74% plan on moving out over the next 5 years.
+There are indications that the reasons above only delayed moving out.
+Other recent surveys show three-quarters still believe homeownership is an important long-term goal.
+Over the next five years, 8.2 million new households will form, and 74% plan on moving out over the next five years.

 New York City offers many amenities that this generation craves.
 A recent study by Brookings showed that Millennials would rather have interesting experiences rather than possessions.
-Needless to say, NYC , with its access to a myriad of events, Broadway shows, and entertainment, offers what this generation is seeking.
+NYC, with its access to a myriad of events, Broadway shows, and entertainment offers what this generation is seeking.
 Niche recently named NYC as one of the best places to live for Millennials.

 High unemployment and slow wage growth, along with higher student debt have delayed many millennials entering the housing market.
 However, as the economy has improved, the situation should change.
 New York offers many of the amenities this generation seeks, which should increase demand for the renter market, and ultimately, the home buying market.